The Craziest Trip of My Life: An In-Depth DMT Experience Report

-The majority of what’s known about DMT was discovered by Dr. Rick Strausman, and expounded by him with clarity in DMT: The Spirit Molecule (not to be confused with the documentary by the same name).
+The majority of what’s known about DMT was discovered by Dr. Rick Strassman, and expounded upon by him with clarity in DMT: The Spirit Molecule (not to be confused with the documentary by the same name, which you can (and should) watch in its entirety on YouTube).
 Much of that is conjecture.
 Conjecture reached through careful scientific inferences, but conjecture nonetheless.

-I say this for the sake of not having to use the word ‘conjecture’ every other sentence during this article, but also because – as much as I hate to admit it – much of what I’m about to say lacks scientific verification.
+I say this for the sake of not having to use the word “conjecture” every other sentence during this article, but also because – as much as I hate to admit it – much of what I’m about to say lacks scientific verification.
 When it comes down to it, that’s only because DMT is extremely illegal and the government doesn’t want you to know about it.
 Fuckin’ government, right?

 You’ll understand in a moment why all this matters.